FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We introduced \textsc{FinCARDS}, a tournament-style, zero-shot intra-document reranking framework for financial QA over long SEC filings.
-The key idea is to replace monolithic relevance ranking with structured evidence selection, combining Card-based abstractions and a staged reranking protocol that enforces metric, temporal, and scope constraints.
+The key idea is to replace monolithic relevance ranking with structured evidence selection, combining Card-based abstractions with a staged reranking protocol that enforces metric, temporal, and scope constraints.

 Across extensive experiments on FinAgentBench, \textsc{FinCARDS} consistently outperforms both lexical baselines and strong zero-shot LLM rerankers, while progressively reducing the candidate set size.
-These gains are achieved without task-specific fine-tuning, demonstrating that reliability in financial QA can be substantially improved through structured intermediate representations and stability-aware decision procedures.
+These gains do not rely on task-specific fine-tuning; instead, the framework improves reliability by restructuring the evidence space and grounding ranking decisions in explicit intermediate representations and stability-aware procedures.

-More broadly, our results indicate that reliable zero-shot reranking in financial QA depends on explicit intermediate structure rather than single-pass relevance judgments.
+Our results highlight a broader insight: in financial QA, retrieval errors often arise from misalignment in structured constraints rather than lack of semantic understanding.
+By making these constraints explicit and decomposing the ranking process into recall, alignment, and stabilization, \textsc{FinCARDS} reduces both systematic errors and ranking variance in long, noisy documents.

+At the same time, the framework performs best when query intent can be clearly expressed through structured attributes such as metrics, time, and scope.
+Performance degrades for queries that require implicit reasoning, cross-chunk aggregation, or causal interpretation, suggesting that the current schema does not fully capture all forms of complex financial reasoning.